 With an increasing global population the amount of solid waste being produced worldwide is rising every year.
 Managing and reducing this waste is a major challenge everywhere, including Aldabra.
 Operating even a small research station results in the accumulation of household waste.
 To ensure that this waste is reduced it is all collected, sorted and returned to Mahé where some items are recycled.
 In addition efforts are made to collect marine debris that is washed onto the beaches of the atoll.
 Debris is frequently collected from the Settlement Beach on Picard Island, however, collecting marine debris from the more remote places on Aldabra is logistically and financially challenging

 To improve the management of biological waste a compost tumbler has been purchased.
 All of the suitable biological waste produced from the kitchen will now be disposed of inside the tumbler and should produce rich and fertile compost.
 This will then be used to enrich the soil of the small vegetable garden at the research station.
-Please see our download section for further resources and information about our sustainable practices at Aldabra.
+Please check our Sustainability policy for further resources and information about our sustainable practices at SIF.

 Aldabra is a remote and fragile atoll and there are significant logistical challenges in getting there.
 Designated as a Special Reserve under Seychelles law, SIF operates a limited and strictly controlled tourism policy which supports our objective of protecting the atoll and its biodiversity.
 All visitors to the atoll must receive prior authorisation from SIF.
 Please see details in ‘Permissions’ section.
 Access is limited to specific areas of Aldabra and all visitors must be accompanied by an SIF staff member at all times.
 Visitors must also abide by SIF’s Aldabra Atoll Regulations.